SchlossLab/mikropml/vignettes/paper.md

 Machine learning (ML) for classification of data into groups based on a set of features is being used to make decisions in healthcare, economics, criminal justice and more.
 However, implementing a robust ML classification pipeline can be time-consuming, confusing, and difficult.
-Here, we present mikRopML (prononced "meek-ROPE em el"), an easy-to-use R package that acts as a wrapper around the R caret package. mikRopML can be used for binary classification problems using logistic regression, a decision tree, random forest, xgBoost, and support vector machines.
+Here, we present mikRopML (prononced "meek-ROPE em el"), an easy-to-use R package that generates robust ML pipelines for binary classification problems using logistic regression, a decision tree, random forest, xgBoost, or support vector machines.
 It is available on [GitHub](https://github.com/SchlossLab/mikRopML/) and CRAN [**link to CRAN**].

 # Statement of need